ucla/ucla-wp-components-lib/src/docs/08-component-guidelines/06-cards.md

 ### **Code**

 Use the `<article>` element to denote your card as a standalone element within the body of your page.
-Story cards should be included within a parent "section" or "div" tag with the class, "story__secondary" and a grandparent "section" or "div" tag with the class, "story".

-A Featured Story Card (shown in the section above) can be included before story cards.
-A Story Card's background will have a white background by default and should be used on dark backgrounds.
-For usage on light backgrounds, change the component's parent "story__secondary-card" class to "story__secondary-card-grey".

 ```
 {{view '@cards--story'}}